Which practitioners are listed on the BMAS Website?

 The British Medical Acupuncture Society is a society of health professionals.
 We believe that acupuncture should be used as part of ordinary medical practice.
 Our courses are concentrated and concise because we already presume a certain level of medical knowledge.

-Therefore, we only offer training to healthcare professionals who are registed by statute in the UK.
+Therefore, we offer training to healthcare professionals who are registered by statute in the UK.
 This includes doctors, dentists, vets, nurses, physiotherapists, midwives, health visitors, osteopaths, chiropractors, podiatrists etc. We also offer training to healthcare professionals who are subject to voluntary regulation which is overseen by the Professional Standards Authority and are trained to degree level in their professional practice.

-Details of our training courses can be found on our Web site.
+Details of our training courses can be found in the Education area of the website.